 I have a life-long interest in interferometry.
 For my thesis I built a microwave linked intereferometer between the giant Arecibo reflector and a 30-m dish at Los Canos (10 km NNE).
 I spent two decades of my life on the now defunct Space Interferometry Misison.
 Over time I have drifted from radio astronomy to optical astronomy.
 I love using telescopes and am familiar with Arecibo Observatory, the Very Large Array, Parkes Observatory , Palomar Observatory, and Keck Observatory.

 My publications can be found via ADS or Astroph.
 A CV and bibliography can be found above.
 Information to contact me can be found here .
 I enjoy teaching (not sure if it is reciprocated by the students, though).
-In 2013 I am teaching Ay20 (Stars) and a specialized course on Cosmology and the Young Universe.
+In 2014 I am teaching a Freshman Seminar on "The Automated Discovery of the Universe" and Ph1.
 In the past I have taught Ay122 (Techniques & Measurements), Ay 123 (Stars), Ay 125 (High Energy Astronomy), Ay126 (Interstellar Medium) and Stars (Ay126).

-I was born in the principality of Kurundwad (Maharashtra) and grew up in Hubli (Karnataka).
-I was lucky by being able to attending excellent institutions, having inspiring teachers and surrounded by a high quality peer group: Kendriya Vidyalaya (Central School), Hubli; the Indian Institute of Technoly, Delhi (MS) and the University of California, Berkeley (PhD).
+I was born in the principality of Kurundwad (India) and grew up in Hubli (Karnataka).
+I was lucky by being able to attending excellent institutions, having inspiring teachers and surrounded by a high quality peer group: Kendriya Vidyalaya (Central School), Hubli; the Indian Institute of Technology, Delhi (MS) and the University of California, Berkeley (PhD).

 An important part of my academic life at Caltech are the Monday lunches .
 I meet my theory colleagues (usually Phinney, Ott, Hopkins and occasionally Goldreich and Thorne) theory postdocs and students every Monday at 12 noon.
 We have a free wheeling discussion on recent results in literature and summaries of recent conferences.

-Over the next five years (a typical horizon timescale for me) I intend to focus on mini-satellites (less than 100 kg) and revisiting Radio Astronomy (which is undergoing a renaissance).
+My MO (modus operandi) is to identify fields before they become interesting and to avoid popular fields.
+Over the next five years (a typical horizon timescale for me) I intend to focus on mini-satellites (payload<60 kg; cf ULTRASAT) and return to Radio Astronomy (which is undergoing a renaissance).
 I welcome enquiries from hard working, passionate and independendent minded students and post-docs.

 Some talks: U. Chicago colloq (May 2014) Caltech Colloquium (modified since 2012)